 Selecting a term in the Navigation Panel from the Disease Ontology tree or the Search results tab will load the selected terms metadata into the Metadata panel.
 Each search will create a new 'Search' results tab.
 Navigate between these tabs to view searches results and metadata.
 For more detailed instructions please visit the tutorial page.

 The DO web site is presented with data presented in multiple tabs on a single web page.
 Selection, visualization or searching of data are all contained within this single page.
-Therefore, clicking on a browsers back button will not return you to the last piece of data viewed.
+Therefore, clicking on the browser's "back" button will not return you to the last piece of data viewed.

 The DO browser does have an API that can be accessed via HTTP requests in a programmatic fashion.
 Currently only retrieving term metadata is supported but in the future we hope to expand the functionality.
 More information can be found on the tutorial page